rickshahid/SkyMedia/README.md

 * **Aspera Server On Demand** - http://azuremarketplace.microsoft.com/marketplace/apps/aspera.sod

-If you have any feedback, suggestions or if you run into an issue, please let me know.
+If you have any issues or suggestions, please let me know.

 Thanks.